esenes/CST-submit/README.md

 --tw  Start the WAKEFIELD solver. (only in --t)
 --pic Start the Particle In Cell (PIC) solver. (only in --t)
 ```

+Example:
+- Run Wakefield simulation with parametric sweep `-t -p`.
+Note that even if you set up the simulation but then run `-t -tw` it will just run with the current parametres.

 Possible job flavours:
 ```
 espresso     = 20 minutes